FabricMC/fabric-docs/develop/rendering/hud.md

 ## `HudRenderCallback` {#hudrendercallback}

 ::: warning
 Previously, Fabric provided `HudRenderCallback` to render to the hud.
-Due to changes to hud rendering, this event became extremely limited and is now deprecated.
+Due to changes to hud rendering, this event became extremely limited and is deprecated since Fabric API 0.116.
 Usage is strongly discouraged.
 Deprecated events may be removed in the future.
 :::

 ## `HudLayerRegistrationCallback` {#hud-layer-registration-callback}